General Manager and Vice President, Imation Mobile Security

 Barbara joined Imation in May 2013 and is responsible for driving the growth of the award-winning IronKey product line.
 The business is leveraging its leadership in secure mobile storage by offering secure and managed enterprise workspace solutions, such as Microsoft’s Windows to Go, a PC on a Stick™ solution.

 Before joining Imation, Barbara has been a CEO twice, most recently for Element Labs, a clean-tech LED video/lighting company in entertainment and architecture, and also for NeoScale Systems, a leading pioneer in enterprise storage security selling into Fortune 500 companies.
 In both, she delivered innovative technologies and groundbreaking products in new markets, which led to significant top line growth and acquisitions by large, public companies.
 She’s led a wide variety of businesses from new ventures to established ones as large as $3B at Quantum and Intel, including her role as President of Quantum’s DLTtape group.
 Most recently she was COO of Lone Pinnacle responsible for the development and launch of mobile apps with a focus on social media.
-She is currently a director for the Alliance of CEOs.
+She also served as a director for the Alliance of CEOs.

 Barbara earned her B.S.E.E.
 From Stanford University.